 What Generative AI Is Best For

 Generative AI is strongest when the job is to create, summarize, classify, rewrite, translate, explain, or reason over information.
-It works well for draft emails, knowledge-base answers, product descriptions, internal research summaries, policy explanations, code assistance, and first-pass analysis.
+It works well for draft emails, knowledge-base answers, product descriptions, research summaries, policy explanations, code assistance, and first-pass analysis.
+The output can be valuable even when a human stays in charge of the final decision.

-In production, generative AI still needs software engineering around it.
+In production, generative AI still needs software around it.
 Teams often need retrieval, prompt workflows, evaluation sets, logging, permissions, and a review interface.
-That is why serious generative AI development is not only about connecting to a model API.
-It is about designing the data, context, user experience, and quality checks around the model.
+Serious generative AI development is not only a model API integration; it is the surrounding product, context, quality, privacy, and workflow design that makes the model useful.

-Use generative AI when the output can be reviewed by a person before it affects a customer, a record, a payment, or an operational decision.
-It is usually the right first step when a team is building AI fluency or reducing repetitive writing and research work.
+Use generative AI when the output can be reviewed before it affects a customer, record, payment, legal commitment, or operational decision.
+It is usually the right first step when a team is building AI fluency, reducing repetitive writing, searching private knowledge, or improving analysis speed without granting write access to business systems.

 What AI Agents Add